Texas vs. Rice: Odds, spread, over/under - September 2

 Texas vs. Rice Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup posted on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted at individual sportsbooks.

 |Favorite